En apesanteur: Song information

 As for two other tracks from the album, the text was written by Alana Filippi, while the music was composed by Calogero and his brother, Gioacchino.
 The song has pop sonorities and is popular in France thanks to its catchy refrain in which the singer repeats only 'en apesanteur' and performs the background vocals.

-The music video was shot in a lift in which the singer and a woman are falling in love.
+The music video was shot in a lift in which the singer and a woman (played by Mélanie Doutey) are falling in love.

 The song was included on many French compilations, such as Hits de diamant (released in 2007), Le Top: 20 ans de tubes, vol. 3 (2004), Les Plus Belles Voix, vol. 1, NRJ Music Awards 2003, Stars France 2003 (2003), Now!
 Hits Référence, Vol. 2 and Best of France 2002 (2002).

 "En apesanteur" was performed by the singer during Calogero's first concerts tour and was thus available on his live album Live 1.0 (ninth track, CD 2).
 In 2008, the song was covered by Tina Arena, Claire Keim, Pascal Obispo and Patrick Fiori for Les Enfoirés' album 2008: Les Secrets des Enfoirés, on which it is the seventh track.

 In 2011, Shy'm released a cover of the song as fifth single from the second issue of her album Prendre l'air.
 Her version peaked at number 40 in France.